 Choose Among Natural Gas and Electricity Rates in Maryland

 Since 2000, consumers have been allowed to shop for natural gas plans and compare electricity rates in Maryland.
-Consumers of all types – whether they be homeowners, renters or business owners – living in the service areas of participating utilities, such as Baltimore Gas and Electric, can choose among many options sold by competitive retail suppliers.
+Consumers of all types – whether they be homeowners, renters or business owners – living in the service areas of participating utilities, such as Baltimore's Baltimore Gas and Electric (BG&E), can choose among many options sold by competitive retail suppliers.

 In May 2013, roughly one quarter of the residents living in a deregulated electricity area were exercising their Maryland electric choice.
 If you're interested in finding out whether you have the option of participating in the natural gas or Maryland electric choice program, take a look at this list of participating utilities: